bbennett80/30CES/README.md

 # Introduction
-The `30CES` project is  a colloborative effort at CSU - Bakersfield in the Department of Biology, under the guidance of Dr. Luke Hall, PhD.
+The `30CES` project is a colloborative effort at CSU - Bakersfield in the Department of Biology, under the guidance of Dr. Luke Hall, PhD, and lead by Gradute students Megan McCullah-Boozer and Rachel Budge.

 # Stack
 - Streamlit (web UI)